 Since our inception, we have focused significant resources on our research and development activities, including conducting nonclinical studies and clinical trials, manufacturing development efforts, and activities related to regulatory filings for our product candidates.
 Research and development costs are expensed as incurred.
 These costs include direct program expenses, which are payments made to third parties that specifically relate to our research and development, such as payments to clinical research organizations, clinical investigators, manufacturing of clinical material, nonclinical testing, and consultants.
 In addition, employee costs, including salaries, payroll taxes, benefits, stock-based compensation, and travel for employees contributing to research and development activities are classified as research and development costs.
-We allocate direct external costs on a program specific basis (topical roflumilast program, topical JAK inhibitor program, and early stage programs).
+We allocate direct external costs on a program specific basis (topical roflumilast program, topical JAK inhibitor program, and early-stage programs).
 Our internal costs are primarily related to personnel or professional services and apply across programs, and thus are not allocable on a program specific basis.

 We expect to continue to incur research and development expenses in the future as we develop our product candidates.
-In particular, we expect to incur research and development expenses for the pediatric and open label extension Phase 3 trials of ZORYVE cream for atopic dermatitis, phase 1 ARQ-255 study for alopecia areata, and early development of ARQ-234 for atopic dermatitis.
+In particular, we expect to incur research and development expenses for the phase 1 ARQ-255 study for alopecia areata and early development of ARQ-234 for atopic dermatitis.